 Next, split the pre-amplified signal into three parallel signal branches.
 [1] These are used to separately record the positive and negative DC values along with the modulated AC components.
 [2]

 Close-up as talent shows three cables with labels “DC positive to V2F”, “DC negative to V2F”, “AC to lock-in amplifier” (Show hand with the 3 labeled cables; end of the cables is not shown.)
+Previously 3.5.2. is included in this shot.

 Talent connects the three cables with 2 T-pieces to the PA output.